 Another perfect day trip from Ljubljana is to the seaside town of Piran.
 Located on the coast of the Adriatic sea, Piran is a stunning coastal town perfect for a relaxed day.
 It is about a 2.5 hour bus ride from Llubljana but you arrive right by the pier.

-Even walking along the sea offers stunning views of both Croatia and Italy.
+Piran is beautiful to just explore by foot.
+Walking along the sea offers stunning views of both Croatia and Italy.
 Although there are no actual beaches here, there are docks with ladders that you can use for swimming.
 Note that there is not a direct bus back to Llubljana, you need to go to Koper (about 45 min) then transfer to a bus to Llubljana.

 If You Have More Time

 As I said earlier I wish I had the time to visit Bohinj, from that I heard from others you could probably spend an entire day just exploring that area.
 There are also numerous more castles that would be incredible to visit, as well as the world famous Postojna Cave.
 Needless to say from sea to mountains to national parks, there is enough in this beautiful country to keep you busy for at least a week.
+However, if you only have time to spend 3 days in Slovenia, my suggestions as given above will keep you busy!

 A Note on Travel Insurance in Slovenia